hellovertex/ml-winter-university-2021/README.md

 # Excerpts of material I created for the [winter university on "Machine learning using python"](https://www.tu-berlin.de/menue/summer_university/winter_university_2022/machine_learning_using_python_theory_and_application) , that I lectured at TU Berlin together with my fellow friend Dennis Grinwald in 2021
 ---
 ## Our lecture videos and remaining materials are planned to be made available on udemy soon, excerpts are:
-### Day 5: - Supervised Learning III: Advanced regression and classification algorithms at the example of SVMs and Random Forests
+### Day 5: - Supervised Learning III: Advanced regression and classification algorithms - example of SVMs and Random Forests
  1. SVMs
  2. Kernel Trick
  3. From Primal to Dual problems